marioabreu/levelup-exercises/linux-shell/exercises.md

 1. env
 env | grep EDITOR
-The environment variable was not defined, so i used 'export EDITOR=vim' to define it.
+The environment variable was not defined, so I used 'export EDITOR=vim' to define it.

 2. echo $PATH